Volunteer with Waste into Wellbeing

 With a busy calendar of events and activities throughout the year, there are plenty of opportunities to get involved whatever your interests.
-We work within 5 key teams (People’s Cafe, Lunch Bunch, Collectors and Distributors, Food Shares and General Support) and have support and lead roles available within each.
+We work within 5 key teams (People’s Cafe, Lunch Bunch, Collectors and Distributors, Food Larder and General Support) and have support and lead roles available within each.
 It is possible to express your interest in one particular team or to volunteer across them all.
 Here is a selection of the opportunities available:

 - Prep sessions – come along and help us create tasty dishes to share with the community.

 - The People Café and Lunch Bunch events – From washing up to lead cook, setting up to serving, helping at our events is a great way to see what we do and be a part of the lovely atmosphere.

 - Food Collections – We receive regular and ad-hoc collections from local donors and are always looking for more helpers to pick-up from retailers around the town.

 - Storage Support – From receiving donations, to arranging storage and re-distribution, we are always welcoming of an extra pair of hands.

 - Ready Steady Bake – We have a happy team of bakers that always rise to the challenge, creating tasty treats.